Hecate2/neo-fairy-client/README.md

 ##### Step 2: Using your client, prepare your server snapshot

-Place a json file of neo wallet (assumed to be `testnet.json` with password `1`) beside `neo-cli.exe`, and call your Fairy server with the following Python codes:
+Place a json file of neo wallet (assumed to be `testnet.json` with password `1`) beside `neo-cli.exe`, and call your Fairy server with the following Python codes: (Complete codes available at https://github.com/Hecate2/neo-fairy-client/blob/master/tutorial.py )

 ```python
 from neo_fairy_client.rpc import FairyClient